MIRI Coronagraphic Imaging Template Parameters

 Target Acquisition

-The following parameter is used to define MIRI Target Acquisition observations.
-Note that for MIRI Coronagraphic Imaging, the science target is used for the acquisition (unlike NIRCam Coronagraphy, where an offset target may be used).
+The ACQUISITION TARGET parameter is used to define MIRI Target Acquisition observations.
+Select the ACQUISITION TARGET [TACQ TARGET] from the list of targets previously entered.
+The exception is when the target is a background target for which target acquisition is not allowed (see Special Handling of Background Targets below).
 For more information on defining a target acquisition specification, see MIRI Coronagraphic Imaging Target Acquisition.

 Note for developers: Target acquisition with the LYOT coronagraph will use the MASKLYOT subarray.
 With the 1550 4QPM will use the MASK1550 subarray.
 Same for 1140 and 1065.